davetcc/leddisplay/README.md

 # LedDisplay: Display driver for multi-digit 7-segment displays

 LEDDisplay is a library that renders information onto multi-digit 7-segment displays.
-It does so using interrupts meaning that you don't have to constantly call an "update" method.
+This library requires no additional hardware and uses mutliplex method to refresh each digit.
+Further, the standalone version can use interrupts to multiplex the digits of the display,  meaning that you don't have to constantly call an "update" method to do the multiplexing.

 ## Installation